unicorn-eth/autoconnect/PROMPT.md

 - [ ] Disconnect button works
 - [ ] Standard wallets connect and work
 - [ ] Can switch between wallet types
+- [ ] **NEW: Pre-built buttons work (transaction and signing)**
+- [ ] **NEW: Approval dialogs show for Unicorn transactions**

 **File Extensions**:
 - Use `.jsx` and `.js` extensions in imports within `src/index.js`
 - This helps bundlers understand the file types

+**Zero-Code Components**:
+- Always handle loading, success, and error states automatically
+- Provide clear visual feedback to users
+- Work seamlessly with both Unicorn and standard wallets
+- Allow customization via `style` prop
+- Fire callbacks (`onSuccess`, `onError`) for developer control

 The code quality bar is high - maintain it!

 ---

-**This package transforms web3 integration from hours to minutes.** 🦄
+**This package transforms web3 integration from hours to minutes, and now from minutes to seconds with zero-code components.** 🦄